andrewgcodes/lightspeedEmbeddings/README.md

 * An OpenAI API key (which you can obtain from [the OpenAI website](https://openai.com/))
 * A Google Colab account to run the code (Google Colab is a free environment for running Jupyter notebooks using Google's cloud infrastructure).

+## Run the demo in TWO STEPS!

+1. Put your OpenAI API key into the demo.ipynb code (you can open in Colab)
+2. Upload the Fine Food Reviews dataset into Colab.

+Then, just hit run on the code cells!

 ## Installation

-This code uses several Python modules that may need to be installed with `pip`.
+This code uses several Python modules that may need to be installed (easily) with `pip`.
 The modules and their installation commands are listed below:

 ```
 pip install openai